khoadev2011/Boss-shooter/README.md

 # Boss-shooter
-The Game where you - a tank with no reason for existance - fight against a huge boss - which also have no reason for existance.
+The Game where you - a tank with no reason for existance - fight against a huge boss - which also have no reason for existance. \n
+Plan to remake the game in Unity

-# How to deploy
+# How to open
-The game originally write in Scratch and then converted to HTML.
+The game originally write in Scratch and then converted to HTML. \n There are 2 version of the games, the normal (playable through browser) and The IMPOSSIBLE.
 Open the .sb3 file with Scratch 3.0 (Web or App).